ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      set_param -x scope "x.y:/abc/def"

      So that you can use pretty much any IDP
+  -- localhost:test/qdl
+     Any IDP
+     This has 3 sequential scripts in /home/ncsa/dev/ncsa-git/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/qdl /seq0.qdl, /seq1.qdl, /seq2.qdl each of which is configured with its own set of arguments, which print out stuff to the log (have to test logging works) and puts in claims based on the arguments.

+     Check that the logs have the names seqx and the arguments passed in printed.
+     The claims should have the following assertions: seq0 = 636 (an integer)
+     seq1 = 'is_member_of'
+     seq2 ='seq 2 passed ' + exec_phase

+     You can stick other stuff into the scripts too as a quick test.

   -- localhost:test/fnal
         Test client that point to main QDL scripts.